abmaurya07/iamabhi/README.md

 Languages: JavaScript, Node.JS, Python, HTML, CSS, TypeScript Frameworks and Libraries: Next JS, React, Bootstrap Databases and Tools: MySQL, MongoDB, Firebase, Git, GitHub, VS Code, AWS, Kubernetes, Docker

-<p background= 'red'>Note: This should not be edited or modified, as they are required for the proper functioning of the application.</p>